thoughtspot/thoughtspot.github.io/_admin/worksheets/create-formula.md

      ![Use the Formula Builder]({{ site.baseurl }}/images/worksheet-formula-profit.png "Use the Formula Builder")

-    **Note:** Formulas elements are color coded by type and can include the formula operators and functions (blue), the names of columns (purple), and/or constants (black).
+    **Note:** Formula elements are color coded by type and can include the formula operators and functions (blue), the names of columns (purple), and/or constants (black).

 5. You can see a list of formula operators with examples by clicking on **Formula Assistant.**